instantlinux/docker-tools/images/jenkins-master/README.md

 This is a companion to the jenkins-slave image, which can be auto- configured via the (installed) swarm plugin or can be launched on demand via the docker-slaves plugin.

+_Deprecated due to extreme difficulty keeping this up-to-date over the years; switched to gitlab-ci some time ago._

 ### Usage
 Set the variables as defined below, and run the docker-compose stack.
 This repo has complete instructions for